Sulla's proscription: Rehabilitation

 Afterwards, some liberi proscriptorum (descendants of proscribed) were present in the circle of Julius Caesar, such as the younger Cinna, the future consuls Gaius Carrinas, Lucius Marcius Censorinus, Gaius Norbanus Flaccus, and Gaius Vibius Pansa Caetronianus.
 Once he took control of Rome in 49, Caesar asked Mark Antony to pass a law—the lex Antonia de proscriptorum liberis—to restore the political rights of the proscribed's sons, especially their right to run for magistracies.
 The lex Antonia nevertheless did not restore their properties, because it would have made Caesar's own acquisitions during the civil war challengeable later.
 Instead, Caesar gave the liberi proscriptorum the properties he had seized from his Pompeian enemies.

 Some liberi proscriptorum might have recovered their full citizen status before 49, such as the famous Marcus Junius Brutus.
 Although his homonymous father had been proscribed like two other members of his family, Brutus was able to start his political career without hindrance in the 50s thanks to his adoption by Quintus Servilius Caepio in 59, because he was technically no longer the son of a proscribed.
 Likewise, the father of the consul of 43 Gaius Vibius Pansa Caetronianus might have benefited from a similar tactical adoption.

 The proscription of Sulla served as model for the proscription of the Second Triumvirate in 43 BC.

 List

-Hinard has recovered the names of 75 out of the over 520 men who were proscribed, including 51 senators and 24 knights.
+Hinard has recovered the names of 75 out of the over 520 men who were proscribed, including 51 senators and 24 equites.